mdfaizanaquil/onchain-activity-bot/README.md

+# On-Chain Activity Bot

 A configurable Node.js bot for simulating realistic on-chain activity.
 This tool is designed for developers and airdrop farmers looking to build a transaction history on EVM-compatible blockchains.

 ## Features

-- **Multi-Mode Operation**: Deploy unique ERC-20 tokens or simple contracts.
+- **Multi-Mode Operation**: Deploy unique ERC-20 tokens, NFTs, or simple contracts.
 - **Stealth Features**: Includes wallet shuffling and randomized delays to mimic human behavior.
 - **Configurable**: All settings, including private keys and RPC URLs, are managed via a secure `.env` file.